induktio/thinker/Details.md

 66. Fix NEWRESOURCE event sometimes appearing on a tile that already has bonus resources.
 67. Modify config reader to display an error if None/Disable are used as chassis/weapon/armor identifiers for predefined units on alphax.txt.
 68. Fix XMINDWORMS event never occurring due to original game code.
 This event may now sometimes happen at the three highest difficulty levels.
+69. Fix SURVIVEPROJECT event not properly displaying restored secret project name.
+70. Fix Brood Pit not providing lifecycle bonus for built native units as mentioned in the manual.
+71. Fix game never displaying ABANDONBASE1 event with turns remaining when building the colony pod would disband the base with nutrient surplus.

 Scient's patch